azole/laravel58-bref-cdk/README.md

 Now, you know which services you need to build.

+Do you notice that?
 We haven't done anything yet, just deploying an empty laravel project.
 There are so many services we have to build and the CloudFormation Template json file has 347 lines.

-Let's try AWS CDK and see how it implement this infra.
+Let's try AWS CDK and see how it implements this infra.

 ## Just Do It